MichaelSchwar3/DOMiNode/readme.md

 Sends HTTP Request and returns a `Promise` object.

-Accepts a `Hash` object as an argument with any of the following attributes:
+Accepts a `Object` as an argument with any of the following attributes:
   * method (default: "GET"): HTTP Request method or type
   * url (default: window.location.href): URL for HTTP Request
   * success: success callback